 “For PSG, it is absolutely necessary to have quality with a large group,” Tuchel said.
 “Now all the players have been very good.
 It is absolutely necessary that everyone stays like that.
 We found a good atmosphere, a good atmosphere between us.”

-The loss of these three key talents will only open the door for some other players on the roster to step up and take hold of earning more playing time.
-With Les Parisiens planning to feature in two cup finals and a couple of friendlies over the rest of this month, look for some of the role players — and youth prospects — to answer the call and prove their worth to Tuchel.
+The loss of these three key talents will only open the door for some other players on the PSG roster to step up and take hold of earning more playing time.
+With Les Parisiens set to feature in two cup finals and also a couple of friendlies over the rest of this month, look for some of the bench players — and youth prospects — to answer the call and prove their worth to Tuchel.

 Want more PSG?
 Visit the PSG Talk Podcast Network page and subscribe to PSG Talking, The 1970, and 24th & Parc.